department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 #### Apply
-For burial in a national cemetery, fax any discharge papers to the **National Cemetery Scheduling Office** at <span class="tel">866-900-6417</span>, or scan and email the papers to [NCA.Scheduling@va.gov](mailto:NCA.Scheduling@va.gov) with the name of the Veteran in the subject line.
+For burial in a national cemetery, fax any discharge papers to the **National Cemetery Scheduling Office** at <span class="tel">866-900-6417</span>, or scan and email the papers to [NCA.Scheduling@va.gov](mailto:NCA.Scheduling@va.gov) with the Veteran's name in the subject line.

 Then call <span class="tel">800-535-1117</span> to confirm the burial application.
-When you call, have all the information handy that’s listed above in the "Prepare" section.
+When you call, be sure to have all the information handy that’s listed above in the "Prepare" section.

 <div class="call-out" markdown="0">